athertahir/deep-learning-time-series-forecasting/chapter_19/Lab17.md

 nature of the algorithm means that the same model will learn a slightly different mapping of inputs to outputs each time it is trained.
 This means results may vary when the model is evaluated.
 You can try running the model multiple times and calculating an average of model performance.
-The buildmodel()below prepares the training data, defines the model, and fits the model on the training data, returning the fit model ready for making predictions.
+The build_model()below prepares the training data, defines the model, and fits the model on the training data, returning the fit model ready for making predictions.

 ```